pippinbarr/cart253-2020/modules/04/conditionals.md

   // If the circle is off the right side if (circle.x > width) {
-    // Move it back to the left
+    // Send it back to the left by making its speed negative circle.speed = -circle.speed;
-    circle.x = 0;
   }

   ellipse(circle.x,circle.y,circle.size);
 }
 ```

 Eureka!
-The circle reaches the right side and then jumps back to the left!
+The circle reaches the right side and then __bounces__ back to the left!
 The program has made a decision!
-And it keeps working, because the circle moves back to the right again, then jumps back to the left again!
+So much of what ever happens in a program needs some kind of decision making like this! `if`-statements are __super powerful__.

 ---